2025 Minnesota Lynx season

 The 2025 Minnesota Lynx season was the 27th season for the Minnesota Lynx of the Women's National Basketball Association, and the sixteenth season under head coach Cheryl Reeve.

 The season tipped-off on Friday, May 16, 2025, in Dallas against the Wings.
+Entering as the defending Commissioner's Cup champions, Minnesota advanced to the 2025 WNBA Commissioner's Cup championship game for the second straight year after leading the Western Conference with a 5–1 record.
+However, they lost that game to the Indiana Fever.

 The Lynx went under a few changes in the offseason following the 2024 season.
 General Manager Clare Duwelius left to become the Executive Vice President and General Manager, for the new women's 3x3 basketball league Unrivaled.
 Forward Cecilia Zandalasini was selected in the Golden State Valkyries expansion draft.
 After coming over to Minnesota in a trade at the end of the season, Myisha Hines-Allen signed with the Dallas Wings in February 2025.
 Assistant Coach Katie Smith left to take an assistant position at her alma mater Ohio State, which allowed the Lynx to hire Eric Thibault and Lindsay Whalen to their staff.